sisl_toolbox.btd.DeviceGreen

 • elec (str or int) – the electrode to calculate the spectral function from

-• method ({"svd:gamma", "svd:A", "full"}) – which method to use for calculating the scattering states.
-Use only the full method for testing purposes as it is extremely slow and requires a substantial amount of memory.
+• method (Literal['svd:gamma', 'svd:A', 'eig']) – which method to use for calculating the scattering states.
+Use only the eig method for testing purposes as it is extremely slow and requires a substantial amount of memory.
 The svd:gamma is the fastests while retaining complete precision.
 The svd:A may be even faster for very large systems with very little loss of precision, since it diagonalizes \(\mathbf A\) in the subspace of the electrode elec and reduces the propagated part of the spectral matrix.

-• cutoff_elec (float, optional) – Only used for method=svd:A. The initial block of the spectral function is diagonalized and only eigenvectors with eigenvalues >=cutoff_elec are retained, thus reducing the initial propagated modes.
+• cutoff_elec (float, optional) – Only used for method=svd:A. The initial block of the spectral function is diagonalized and only eigenvectors with relative eigenvalues >=cutoff_elec are retained. thus reducing the initial propagated modes.
 The normalization explained for cutoff also applies here.
+Can be a function, see the details of this class.

 Returns:

-scat (StateCElectron) – the scattering states from the spectral function.
+the scattering states from the spectral function.
 The scat.state contains the scattering state vectors (eigenvectors of the spectral function). scat.c contains the DOS of the scattering states scaled by \(1/(2\pi)\) so ensure correct density of states.
 One may recreate the spectral function with scat.outer(matrix=scat.c * 2 * pi).

 Calculate the spectral function for a given E and k point from a given electrode